Instagram Tells Jenelle Evans She Has ‘Zero Brain Cells’ As ‘Teen Mom 2’ Fires Her

 Nugget… I’m crying everyday.
 I love you so much and I’m so sorry.
 I’m speechless.
 You were my side kick and knew the moment I felt bad and would cuddle with me.
 You still had a lot to learn and a lot to grow from your lessons.
 Everyday I wake up you’re not here, when I come home you’re not here, when I go to bed… you’re not here.
 You’re gone forever and there’s no coming back. #Heartbroken #Distraught ????????????

-As People reports, Jenelle’s husband had posted a video of the family’s dog, Nugget being “aggressive” towards the couple’s two-year-old daughter.
+As People reports, Jenelle’s husband had posted a video of the family’s dog Nugget being “aggressive” toward the couple’s 2-year-old daughter.
 Pictures of the infant’s face with scratch marks later surfaced.
 Eason then appeared defensive on social media as he wrote that he’s “all about protecting” his family.

 Despite staying quiet on Instagram, Jenelle has spoken out since being let go from the franchise.
 As People reports, this mother of three is set to focus on her family.
 The Instagram user accusing Evans of having “zero” brain cells received over 20 replies.